-Within the first two weeks of class, professors will provide students with a written statement (either in hardcopy or online) of the method of grading and the weights assigned to the various components that are to be considered in determining the final grade (term papers, laboratory work, class participation, tests, final examination).
+On the first day of classes, professors will provide students with a written statement (either in hardcopy or online) of the method of grading and the weights assigned to the various components that are to be considered in determining the final grade (term papers, laboratory work, class participation, tests, final examination).
 This weighting may not be changed during the semester or at the time of final grade reporting.